Kjili/boardgame-quickrules/root.rst

   | get raid down early (no need for safe location)
   | keep track of plot tokens and in which order to reveal them, as you score points for each open one on the map (reveal bombs last)
   | moving with groups of three allows for many options
-  | put plot tokens into clearings of one faction, so they won't be able to remove them all
+  | put plot tokens into multiple clearings of the same suit and player, so they won't be able to remove them all
   | raid for points if you have the opportunity
   | defend your plot tokens
 Strategy Against:
   | work together to extort or destroy undefended plot tokens before they are revealed
   | remove Corvid warriors in critical clearings before they can lay down new plots
   | try to guess plots and use Exposure to remove them
+Corvids vs Riverfolk/Lizards/Duchy:
+  | keep track of the cards they show you to put plots in places where they cannot remove them
 Corvids vs Hundreds
   | their mobs destroy your plots before they have any effect (unless you can place raids effectively)
   | they have a lot of movements and battles while you have a lot of trouble moving and battling